erikabarcott/profitbricks-sdk-groovy/Readme.md

 | serverId | **yes** | string | The ID of the server. |
 | volumeId | **yes** | string | The ID of the attached volume. |

-After retrieving a server, either by getting it by id, or as a create response object, you can call the `detach` method directly.
+After retrieving a server, either by getting it by ID, or as a create response object, you can call the `detach` method directly.

 ```
 Volume v = new Volume()